French Press Iced Coffee (2 Easy and Delicious Recipes!)

-However, cold brew tastes strong and naturally sweet.
-It is slightly higher in caffeine than iced coffee and made with a more coarse ground.
+Normal iced coffee tastes sharp, acidic, and slightly bitter similar to brewed coffee.
+While cold brew tastes strong and naturally sweet.
+It is slightly higher in caffeine than iced coffee and full of coffee oils and flavors.

 You can make French Press iced coffee with the cold brew route and I must say it’s the best way to prepare iced coffee but it takes a very long (16-24 hours) so you have to prepare for it a day earlier.